We asked some professionals for some tips on how to create a really great portfolio site, and this is what they told us:

 Keep things simple in the gallery and don’t make the mistake of having lots of links and sub-pages in the belief that it will improve your SEO.
 SEO should always be secondary to user experience, so keep things simple and clear.
 We don’t recommend ever including external links on your site.

 Make sure you have a minimal number of clicks to view full-frame photos.
 This means that users should be able to get to the large view photo view or a photo grid from one click on the category menu.
 One-click on a photo thumbnail should open a full-frame photo.

 Try to avoid drop-down menus as they increase the number of clicks.
 Your site should be simple enough that users should be able to navigate easily via a simple side menu.

 6. Keep the interface simple

-Your interface should essentially “disappear” so that your photos can take centre-stage.
+Your interface should essentially “disappear” so that your photos can take center-stage.

 7. Name your pages appropriately